open-telemetry/oteps/text/entities/0256-entities-data-model.md

    </tr>
 </table>

-See more examples showing nuances of ID field composition in the [Entity Identification](#entity-identification) section.
+See more examples showing nuances of Id field composition in the [Entity Identification](#entity-identification) section.

 ## Entity Events